miguel-ambrona/sherlock/CONTRIBUTING.md

 ## License

-By contributing to Stockfish, you agree that your contributions will be licensed under the MIT License.
+By contributing to Sherlock, you agree that your contributions will be licensed under the MIT License.
 See [LICENSE](https://github.com/miguel-ambrona/sherlock/blob/main/LICENSE) for
 more details.